300 Directors of Aleby OldAle1 | created - 27 Nov 2017 | updated - 08 Jul 2019 | Public

 97. Luchino Visconti

 Luchino Visconti was born on November 2, 1906 in Milan, Lombardy, Italy as Luchino Visconti di Modrone.
-He was a director and writer, known for Rocco and His Brothers (1960), Death in Venice (1971) and Le Notti Bianche (1957).
+He was a writer and director, known for Rocco and His Brothers (1960), Death in Venice (1971) and Le Notti Bianche (1957).
 He died on March 17, 1976 in Rome, Lazio, Italy.

 98. Peter Watkins